dashaub/PBDP/hw3/Shaub_David_HW3.md

         # Send all URLs to the same reducer.
 Since our data is not too large, we can get away
         # with this.
 If we really had "Big Data" and wished to reduce the load better, we should
         # utilize a combiner here so far fewer duplicate rows of input must be processed by the reducer.
+        # Or we could implement a two-stage MR job as mentioned in the reducer comments.
         print("1\t{}".format(url))

 ```

 The reducer is `p3_q1_reducer.py`: